Lipoxygenase activity assay

 - Identify enzymatic sources for nutraceutical or cosmetic formulation.

-This is a particularly useful analysis in plant sectors sensitive to oxidation, such as products based on soy, wheat, peanut or sunflower.
+This analysis is particularly useful in plant-based sectors that are sensitive to oxidation, such as products based on soy, wheat, peanuts or sunflowers.

-The analysis of lipoxygenase activity is based on spectrophotometric techniques, allowing the appearance of oxidation products to be monitored in real time:
+The analysis of lipoxygenase activity relies on spectrophotometric techniques, allowing real-time monitoring of the appearance of oxidation products:

-- Titrimetry or enzymatic kinetics: depending on the matrices and needs, the method can be coupled with time monitoring for more precise quantification.
+- Titrimetry or enzyme kinetics: depending on the matrices and the needs, the method can be coupled with time monitoring for more precise quantification.

-Results are usually expressed in enzyme units (U/g or U/mL) or as absorbance change per minute.
+The results are generally expressed in enzyme units (U/g or U/mL) or in absorbance change per minute.

 Affected matrices

-Lipoxygenase activity assay applies to many agri-food and plant matrices, including:
+Lipoxygenase activity assays are applicable to numerous food and plant matrices, including:

 - Vegetable oils (soybean, sunflower, rapeseed, etc.) – control of oxidation and freshness;